dustinpfister/blog_posts/_posts/vuejs-error.md

 ## 1 - vue error handler at global config

 A global error handler can be set up in the config object of the main Vue global.
-These kinds of error handlers will fore for some errors that happen in rendering and in watchers.
+These kinds of error handlers will work for some errors that happen in rendering and in watchers.
+However they might fall sort when it comes to other kinds of errors that might happen so it may not be a replacement for having a main error handler for the page as a whole when it comes to vanilla javaScript.

 So a global error handler can be set up for vuejs like so.